 Policy questions or concerns: Parents and guardians are invited to visit with an administrator at any time.
 For extensive conversations or for specific scheduling, an appointment is recommended to ensure an appropriate environment for mutual understanding and quality communication.
-To schedule an appointment, contact the Early Childhood Manager by phone (469-554-7346) or email (Katie.Grimes@dallaszoo.com).
+To schedule an appointment, contact the Early Childhood Manager by phone (469-554-7305) or email (anna.lewis@dallaszoo.com).